dpsa4fl/dpsa4flower/README.md

      flower clients                      dpsa4fl infrastructure                     flower server
      --------------                      ----------------------                     -------------
-compute gradients locally                computes aggregate on                    collects aggregate on sensitive data                   ciphertext and adds noise                  distributes updates
+compute gradients locally                computes aggregate on                    collects aggregate, on sensitive data                    ciphertext and adds noise                 distributes updates
-                                        for differential privacy                  back to the clients ciphertext never gets decrypted
+                                        for differential privacy,                 back to the clients ciphertext can not be decrypted
+                                     unless both servers collaborate
 ```